Trifolium cyathiferum: Description

+Blooming from May to August, the inflorescence is many flowered and bowl shaped.
+The flowers are white to yellow with pink tips.

-Distribution
+Distribution and habitat

 This species occurs in western North America, its distribution extending from Alaska and the Yukon, through the Pacific Northwest to California, Utah, and Montana.
 As an example occurrence, it is found in the California Coast Ranges in such places as Ring Mountain, California, where it is found in association with tomcat clover.

 It usually occurs in spring-moist valleys, chaparral, and forest habitats, below 2500 m in elevation.